The Wyshe Play Area

 Share The Wyshe Play Area on Facebook Share The Wyshe Play Area on Twitter Share The Wyshe Play Area on Linkedin Email The Wyshe Play Area link

 The Wyshe play area is in the village of Pyecombe in the South Downs National Park.
-Mid Sussex District Council has secured a small amount of funding to make some improvements and enhance accessibility for the whole community.
+Mid Sussex District Council has secured a small amount of funding to make some improvements and enhance accessibility for the whole community, and hope to be successful in securing more to make even more lasting improvements to the space.

 Get Involved and Keep Up to Date